SandyRodger/RB175_networked_applications/05_project_todos.md

 - Add 'The list name must be unique' error message.
 - logic doesn't work at first because the if clause looks at cases in the wrong order.
+- Write `error_for_list` helper method
+- Potential problem: the method only checks for 1 problem, can't see mutiple failings.
+- Final result:

 ```ruby
 post '/lists' do